ndziuba/EnterpriseAI-Project/README.md

 # EnterpriseAI-Project
-With this project we set up a mlflow pipeline to predict the potential of a wildfire on specific, user-given coordinats.
+With this project we set up a mlops pipeline to predict the potential of a wildfire on specific, user-given coordinats.

 The project is based on [this](https://www.kaggle.com/datasets/abdelghaniaaba/wildfire-prediction-dataset) kaggle dataset.
 In this dataset, the creator added satellite images of coordinates in canada, where there previously has been a wildfire or currently is a wildfire, based on another wildfire api.
 Mapbox doesn't allow the specification of when the pictures are taken and thats why we can't tell, if there is a wildfire currently ongoing in the image or not.